pymeasure/pyleco/README.md

 # PyLECO

 Python reference implementation of the Laboratory Experiment COntrol (LECO) protocol (https://github.com/pymeasure/leco-protocol).

 The [main branch](https://github.com/pymeasure/pyleco/tree/main) contains reviewed code, which does not yet contain all necessary modules and classes.
-The most recent development is in the [development branch ](https://github.com/pymeasure/pyleco/tree/development), which might contain commits with PyLECO being in a broken state.
+The most recent development is in the [development branch](https://github.com/pymeasure/pyleco/tree/development), which might contain commits with PyLECO being in a broken state.
 The [stable-development branch](https://github.com/pymeasure/pyleco/tree/stable-development) contains a stable, working version of PyLECO.
 Follow that branch to have always working code (as far as possible), but following the ongoing development.